arya45/100-days-of-code/README.md

 # 100DaysOfCode progress log

+### Day 44: March 9, 2017 | Work on portfolio

+Changed the effect happening when someone hovers on my picture to replce it with another one, instead of contact links.

 ### Day 43: March 8, 2017 | Work on portfolio

 Playing with CSS thanks to Codrops.
 Put a nice effect on my nav links.
 I will keep adding small effects like that to make the overall page less static.